pytest-dev/pyfakefs/release/_sources/autopatch.rst.txt

 Automatically find and patch file functions and modules
 =======================================================
 The ``fake_filesystem_unittest`` module automatically finds all real file functions and modules, and stubs them out with the fake file system functions and modules.
-The pyfakefs source code contains files demonstrate this usage model:
+The pyfakefs source code contains files that demonstrate this usage model:

 - ``example.py`` is the software under test.
 In production, it uses the real file system.